manybence/sensor_network/README.md

      * Remember to always click on the corresponding button of a parameter, after you set its desired value.
      * When you are done, just press `THE PARAMETERS ARE SET !!` and then you are ready to start the simulation with the desired parameters.
    * Press `QUIT` if you want to exit the simulation and close all the windows.

+Thanks for my teammates for their great contribution to the project!
+They were:
+Vicente Bartual Ferran
+Nicolo Sponziello
+Panagiotis Grigoriadis
+Dimosthenis Angelis
+Kostantinos Spyrikos